Trodelvy® (sacituzumab govitecan-hziy)

 Retrospective, Observational Real-World Study8

 A retrospective, observational real-world study evaluated clinical outcomes with SG (≥1 dose of SG between 2018 and 2022) treatment in patients with HER2- mBC and CNS metastases.
 Of the 33 patients included, 23 and 10 had TNBC and HR+/HER2- mBC, respectively.
 Overall, 18 patients had treated/stable BrM (defined as lesions that had been previously treated with CNS-specific therapies), 7 had active BrM (defined as those with new BrM or progressed BrM that had not been treated with CNS-specific therapies since progression), and 8 had LMD (defined as metastases in the leptomeningeal space with or without BrM).
 One patient had CNS metastases without extra-CNS involvement.
-Additional baseline characteristics are shown in Table 1.
+Additional baseline characteristics are shown in Table 7.

-Select Patient and Treatment Characteristics
+Select Demographics and Disease Characteristics

 Overall